(Cet article en français Originally posted 2020-03-23. Updated several times until 2020-04-23)

 - French doctors have observed that obesity is an aggravating factor as well, but again that generally comes with high cholesterol, respiratory problems, and diabetes… so it is not surprising, but yet important to know.

-- a Chinese study reported that men are more at risk of developing severe symptoms than women, they comprise almost 2/3 of the dead in China although men and women were equally contaminated, researchers are not sure why, but I do : men smoke far more than women (in China, 50% of men smoke wereas only 3% of women do), and I believe this alone explains the difference,
+- a Chinese study reported that men are more at risk of developing severe symptoms than women, they comprise almost 2/3 of the dead in China although men and women were equally contaminated, researchers are not sure why, but I have a guess : men smoke far more than women (in China, 50% of men smoke whereas only 3% of women do), and I believe this alone explains the difference,

-- blood type seems to play a small role ; it is reported that, in the Wuhan outbreak, blood type A was more at risk of developing complications, whereas type O seemed to resist better to the infection,
+- blood type may play a small role ; it is reported that, in the Wuhan outbreak, blood type A+ was more at risk of developing complications, whereas type O seemed to resist better to the infection ; it is confirmed by a hospital in New York, but there isn’t a huge statistical significance for these results,

 - Rhesus negative is usually stronger against viruses than Rhesus positive, but we have no idea if it is also the case with this particular virus.
-This also implies that if you are A-, then you actually may not be as much at risk as A+, but unfortunately, the Chinese study didn’t give the Rhesus details (they actually have a very low rate of Rhesus negative people).
-In any case, it is absolutely not clear whether blood type is really a strong risk factor or not.
-Besides, what happened in China may be totally different from other countries due to other factors, including other genetic differences.
+This also implies that if you are A-, then you actually may not be as much at risk as A+.
+In any case, it doesn’t seem that blood type can be strong risk factor.

 - Liver problems, especially due to use of drugs.